zaproxy/zaproxy-website/site/content/blog/2020-04-09-automate-security-testing-with-zap-and-github-actions/index.md

 [![zap-issue](images/zap-issue-2.png)](https://github.com/zaproxy/zaproxy-website/issues/93#issuecomment-611490632)

-During the last scan we are ignoring all the alerts, thus resulting in finding zero vulnerabilities.
+During the last scan we are ignoring all the alerts, thus resulting in finding zero alerts.
 Based on the scan results the actions bot will close the ongoing open issue.
 [![zap-issue](images/zap-issue-3.png)](https://github.com/zaproxy/zaproxy-website/issues/93#issuecomment-611496321)